kunalkundaje/address-autocomplete/README.md

 # address-autocomplete

-An address form Polymer element that offers suggestions from the Google Maps API as you type.
+A Polymer address form element that offers suggestions from the Google Maps API as you type.

 ## Demo